Thendytx/notes/README.md

 # notes
-actually notes are in different branches.
+actually notes are in other branches.